 What is Google E-A-T?

 Though we’ve spoken about Google Medic, E-A-T first hit the scene as part of Google’s Search Quality Evaluator Guidelines.
+To be clear, the E-A-T guidelines are not an update to Google's algorithm.
+They are a little different.

 These employees perform spot-checks to determine if the ranking algorithms are accurately recognising web page quality.